tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

 ### Add page status code
-Add page status code to the request, only real page_views.
+Add page status code to the request in event_data .

 ### Disable logs in JavaScript console for this event